Defense industry of North Korea

 North Korea's defence industry predates the Korean War, but has emerged as a major supplier to the North Korean armed forces beginning in the 1970s, but increasingly so after the fall of the Soviet Union and to supplement those purchased from China.
 Most equipment produced are copies of Soviet and Chinese built military hardware.
+During peacetime it is estimated that munitions factories can produce 2 million artillery shells annually for the 152mm caliber howitzer.